Climate Change Management

 Greenhouse gas emissions reduction (Decarbonization) is one of the core strategies of PTTEP.
 The Company has the following plans:

-• Manage E&P projects to reach Net Zero Greenhouse Gas Emissions target by 2050.
-This target covers both the GHG emissions Scope 1 and Scope 2 under PTTEP’s operational control.
+- Manage E&P projects on the Company’s portfolio toward achieving Net Zero GHG Emissions by 2050, covering Scope 1 and Scope 2 under PTTEP’s operational control.

-• Maximize the use of renewables and explore clean future energy application in operational areas
+- Expand the use of renewable energy and explore future low-carbon energy applications in operations

-In addition, PTTEP is adapting to the energy transition through a growth strategy in new businesses (Diversify), seeking investment opportunities in renewable energy, carbon capture, utilization and storage (CCUS), hydrogen fuel development, as well as future energy sources.
+In addition, PTTEP is adapting to the energy transition through a growth strategy in new businesses (Diversify), pursuing investment opportunities in renewable energy, carbon capture, utilization and storage (CCUS), hydrogen, and other future energy solutions.

 Climate Risk Management